-Spray Polyurethane Foam (SPF) for roofing applications has been used to provide unsurpassed protection for low sloped and flat roof buildings since the 1970s.
-Over the years, it has proven to outperform any other roofing system.
+Spray Polyurethane Foam (SPF) for roofing applications has been used to provide unsurpassed protection for low slope and flat roof buildings since the 1970s.
+Over the years, foam roofing has proven to outperform any other roofing system.
 At Armstrong Roofing, we immediately recognized the benefits of installing SPF roofing systems for our residential and commercial customers in the San Francisco Bay area.
-Consequently, for almost four decades, we have installed, and backed up with the best, longest-lasting warranties available, more residential foam roofing than any other company in America!
+Consequently, for almost four decades, we have installed, and backed up with the best, longest-lasting warranties available, more residential foam roofing systems than any other company in America!

 Brief Historical Overview

-Today, roofs coated with SPF over 40 years ago are still performing well with only minimal maintenance.
+Today, roofs coated with foam roofing over 40 years ago are still performing well with only minimal maintenance.
 Once an SPF roofing system is installed, it will only need periodic recoating for decades of service!

 This quality is extremely important since it eliminates the issues resulting from expansion and contraction which permit water and microbes to seep in and damage your roof.

 It eliminates roof leaks caused by faulty flashing because SPF conforms to any substrate when installed.
 This makes it ideal for flashing parapet walls, equipment, skylights, and cooling towers.